sfwyly/RFR-Inpainting/README.md

 ## Pretrained Models

-**CeleA** : TODO
+**CeleA** : At Once
 **Place2** : TODO
 **Paris Street View** ：TODO

 ## Details

 Unlike the [original version](https://github.com/jingyuanli001/RFR-Inpainting), I normalize all inputs to between 0 and 1, and use the sigmoid function for the output.
-Because I find the author's original code hard to converge, what am I missing?
+Because I find the author's original code hard to converge.